-RSS chief Mohan Bhagwat, other top RSS leaders join Twitter
+RSS chief Mohan Bhagwat joins Twitter to check impersonation

 New Delhi, July 01: Top Rashtriya Swayamsevak Sangh (RSS) leaders, including its chief Mohan Bhagwat made twitter debut today with verified accounts on the microblogging platform.